coolmunzi/roi_selection/README.md

 5. Run the project: `$python roi_selection.py`
 6. Select the region of your interest using _left click_ of the mouse
 7. Once you have selected a polygonal shaped region of interest, click _middle button_ in mouse.
-8. Polygonal Region of ineterest selected by you will be shown in an opencv window and (x,y) coordinates of points clicked will be saved in a csv file named 'roi_coordinates.csv'
+8. Polygonal Region of interest selected by you will be shown in an opencv window and (x,y) coordinates of points clicked will be saved in a csv file named 'roi_coordinates.csv'